Do-AI/large_image/girder_annotation/docs/annotations.md

         [42368, 65248, 0, 0.054]
     ],
     "radius": 25,                      # Positive number.
 Optional.
-The size of the gaussian plot spread, "zeroColor": "rgba(0, 0, 0, 0)"    # String.
+The size of the gaussian plot spread, "zeroColor": "rgba(0, 0, 0, 0)",   # String.
 See note about colors.
 Optional.
 The 0 value color.
+                                       # Ignored if colorRange and rangeValues specify a color for a range
+                                       # value of 0.
-    "maxColor": "rgba(255, 255, 0, 1)" # String.
+    "maxColor": "rgba(255, 255, 0, 1)", # String.
 See note about colors.
 Optional.
-The peak color for the gaussian plot }
+The peak color for the
+                                       # gaussian plot.
+Ignored if colorRange and rangeValues specify a
+                                       # color for a range value of 1.
+    "minIntensity": 0,                 # The value that maps to the zeroColor.
+Defaults to zero.
+Optional "maxIntensity": 0.9,               # The value that maps to the maxColor.
+Defaults to the maximum value
+                                       # in the data.
+Optionala
+    "colorRange": ["rgba(0, 0, 0, 0)", "rgba(255, 255, 0, 1)"]  # A list of colors corresponding to the
+                                       # rangeValues.
+Optional
+    "rangeValues: [0, 1]               # A list of range values corresponding to the colorRange list
+                                       # normalized to a scale of [0, 1].
+Optional
+}
 ```